Kagerō Nikki: Style

 Kagerō Nikki is said to be a diary, but it is "written in a mixture of styles; the first half characterized more by memoir, the latter half by day-to-day entry."
 The amount of time that passes between events is sometimes weeks or months.

 The Mother of Michitsuna is credited with creating "a new form of self-expression and psychological exploration that expanded the potential of kana prose writing and influenced subsequent woman's writing, including The Tale of Genji."
 She achieves this raw, intimate expression by exploiting the first-person point of view allowed by the diary genre.
 Edward Seidensticker characterized the diary as “a remarkably frank personal confession” that describes “a disturbed state of mind.”
 Donald Keene has described Kagerō Nikki as “a self-portrait devastating in its honesty,” one “written passionately and without a thought to how readers might judge her actions.”

 Another characteristic of the work is the unique way in which the author labels people in her life.
 For example, in one entry she writes "that 'splendid' personage of Machi Alley" when referring to the woman with whom Kaneie is having an affair.
 The sarcastic tone reflects the author’s attitude to the person in question: "This method of labeling people shows how very egocentric she was in her dealings with others, defining them solely in relationship to herself."

 On the other hand, Sonja Arntzen argued in her 1997 translation that Michitsuna’s Mother “contributed a realistic mode of writing to Japanese prose” and highlights the psychological sophistication shown in Kagerō Nikki that recognizes the mutability of mental states and memories.
 Arntzen also praised Kagerō Nikki for its “awareness of the fictiveness of her [Michitsuna’s Mother] telling” and described the style of the work as resembling a “stream of consciousness”.

 Marriage customs

 Kagerō Nikki is the first piece of literature in which Heian social relations and customs are clearly drawn out.
 The marriage customs in Japan at the time revolved around the idea of "duolocal residence", in which the husband lived in a separate house while the wife stayed at her parents’ residence.
 Although there was not a structured procedure for divorce, the stoppage of visits signaled the end of a relationship.
 In expressing her frustration with this system, the Mother of Michitsuna provides valuable insight into the life of married couples during the Heian period.
-There was also no taboo against the marriage of an uncle with a niece, as seen in the proposed marriage of Tōnori ("the Kami") to Kaneie's daughter.
+There was also no taboo against the marriage of an uncle with a niece, as seen in the proposed marriage of Tōnori ("the Kami") to Kaneie's daughter (the author's brother-in-law desiring to marry her adopted daughter).